Home

 3. The sponge

-My favorite version.
-Each ball remembers where it was born and constantly tries to get back.
-A spring force pulls it home; the farther away, the harder the pull.
-Your cursor overpowers the spring, ripping particles away.
-Let go and they drift back.
-It feels like tearing into a sponge.
+My favorite.
+Each ball remembers where it was born and wants to go back.
+A spring force pulls it home, and the farther it gets the stronger the pull.
+Your cursor overpowers the spring locally.
+Let go and everything snaps back.

 Sponge